OranWeb/TornHub/src/content/news/daily-forums-news-5.md

 I started off with negative money on hand and started selling what I had in my inventory (from Christmas Town) and once I got some money from it, rented a PI and started travelling for xanax, plushies and flowers.
 Also started selling revives like a madman.
 Now my networth is 550m+ and I'm in the reviving HoF

-Does he Deserve fed the mail perma ban?
+Does he Deserve a Perma ban on Main?
 Guess we'll find out on his next attempt.

 Alascato was wondering what your best trade [titles were.](https://www.torn.com/forums.php?p=threads&f=2&t=16182330&b=0&a=0)

 Belial- is on a Mission to find [random facts about Torn](https://www.torn.com/forums.php?p=threads&f=2&t=16182439&b=0&a=0) Is he trying to create the Next TornHub for Facts? guess we'll find out when its time. he told me nuffin when i asked him.

-Nadbash aka EvilDick of Mayhem Girls has conspiracy theory on [happy jumps](https://www.torn.com/forums.php#/p=threads&f=2&t=16182350&b=0&a=0)
+Nadbash from Mayhem Men (cause there's no duck now) has a conspiracy theory on [happy jumps](https://www.torn.com/forums.php#/p=threads&f=2&t=16182350&b=0&a=0)

 MadBuhdda was wondering ["why run drugs instead of flowers and plushies?"](https://www.torn.com/forums.php#/p=threads&f=3&t=16182385&b=0&a=0)